umareefarooq/Andriod-Studio-Small-Apps/README.md

 ### Android Activity Lifecycle methods

-   *Let's see the 7 lifecycle methods of android activity*
+   *Let's see the 7 lifecycle methods of android activity:*

 1. **onCreate**	is called when activity is first created.
 2. **onStart** is called when activity is becoming visible to the user.